uofuseismo/SpecMod/README.md

  $ conda create -n SpecMod python=3.7

 Then install all dependencies listed above.
 Conda should install the sub-dependencies for you.
-Theoretically, the code should work with the latest versions of these software.
+Theoretically, the code should work with the latest versions of the dependencies, unless they made a big change.
-If there is an issue please create a pull request with the versions of the above software you are using.
+If there is an issue please create an issue and mention the versions of the listed modules you are using.